What We Know About Charlottesville Suspect James Alex Fields Jr.

 • Photographs appear to show Fields at the rally hours before Saturday’s attack, wearing the symbols of Vanguard America, which calls itself the “Face of American Fascism.”
 According to the Anti-Defamation League, the group “is particularly focused on recruiting young men and has engaged in unprecedented outreach efforts to attract students on American college campuses.”

-In a statement on Twitter Vanguard denied that Fields was a member, saying it handed out shields “to anyone in attendance who wanted them,” and “All our members are safe an (sic) accounted for, with no arrests or charges.”
+In a statement on Twitter, Vanguard denied that Fields was a member, saying it handed out shields “to anyone in attendance who wanted them,” and “All our members are safe an (sic) accounted for, with no arrests or charges.”

-Video taken at the Unite the Right rally appears to show Fields in the crowd chanting “Fags go home.
+Video taken at the Unite the Right rally appears to show Fields in the crowd chanting, “Fags go home.
 You have no testosterone.”

 • According to Charlottesville police, Fields was arrested shortly after fleeing the scene of the crash.
 He’s been charged with one count of second-degree murder, three counts of malicious wounding, and hit and run.

-• The Justice Department said on Saturday night that it would open a civil rights investigation into “the circumstances of the deadly vehicular incident,” which means federal hate crime charges could be added.
+• The Justice Department said on Saturday night that it would open a civil-rights investigation into “the circumstances of the deadly vehicular incident,” which means federal hate-crime charges could be added.

 “The violence and deaths in Charlottesville strike at the heart of American law and justice,” Attorney General Jeff Sessions said in a statement.
 “When such actions arise from racial bigotry and hatred, they betray our core values and cannot be tolerated.”